-- More intermittent southbound single lane closures Monday through Friday between 9 a.m. and 3 p.m. to accommodate construction.
+- Intermittent southbound single lane closures Monday through Friday between 9 a.m. and 3 p.m. to accommodate construction.

 - Please drive safely and be aware of bikes sharing the roadway, as well as construction crews nearby.

-- Pedestrian traffic will be shifted exclusively to the sidewalk on the east bridge.
+- Pedestrian traffic has been shifted exclusively to the sidewalk on the east bridge.

-- Trees on the west side of the bridge have been removed to prepare for the arrival of a crawler crane.
+- Trees on the west side of the bridge have been removed to make room for a crawler crane.
 Erosion control measures are being installed per permit requirements.

 - Dirt and dust may be present as clearing and grubbing of trees and bushes continues.